laravel-json-api/docs/1.0/getting-started/directory-structure.md

 ## Convention

-Laravel JSON API follows the principle of **"Convention is better than configuration"**.
+Laravel JSON:API follows the principle of **"Convention is better than configuration"**.
 The recommended structure is as follows, demonstrated using a server named `v1` with `posts` and `users` resources: